 This is our family’s favorite blueberry muffin recipe.
 Our son love’s muffins these days and was asking for some so I decided to make these for him this past weekend.
 There’s nothing like having these fresh blueberry coffee cake muffins on a Saturday morning with a nice hot cup of coffee.
 This is comfort food at its best.
 These muffins are very moist, not super sweet, and a little rich.
 There’s nothing like taking one of these just out of the oven and slathering it with a pat of butter.
 The buttery richness is in perfect balance with the tartness of the blueberries.
 These muffins are easy to make and are great any time of year.
 You can use fresh or frozen blueberries but fresh is preferred, especially if you can pick your own.

-I have to admit this is not our recipe nor did we tweak it to make it our own, except for some of the exact types of ingredients we use.
-It is an Ina Garten recipe.
+It is an adapted Ina Garten recipe.
 My wife is a big fan of Ina and we have accumulated all of her cookbooks over the years.
 She has many recipes that we use on the regular, like her Perfect Roast Chicken.

 Give these a go.
 If you like blueberry muffins I assure you that you won’t be disappointed.
 This recipe may end up being your family’s favorite as well.